jlanda07891/playlist-api/README.md

-# playlist-api
+# Playlist-api

-rest api to manage an ordered playlist
+This PHP api manage an ordered playlist.

 # Run the application